-- 1. To be eligible for co-curricular activities, a student must be in compliance with the Sevastopol School policies concerning correct and legal enrollment (residency) and the rules and regulations of the individual activity associations, i.e., athletics, WIAA, forensics, NHS; etc., and this Co-Curricular Policy. - 2.
-The participant and his/her parent/guardian must sign an "acknowledgement of receiving the school athletic code and WIAA rules of Eligibility" or attend an individual conference held by the Athletic Department before the student will be permitted to participate.
+1. To be eligible for co-curricular activities, a student must be in compliance with the Sevastopol School policies concerning correct and legal enrollment (residency) and the rules and regulations of the individual activity associations, i.e., athletics, WIAA, forensics, NHS; etc., the Athletic Code and the Co-Curricular Policy.